ShanEllis/website_Ellis/content/blog/2018-10-01-mooc-development-it-takes-a-village.md

 ### Data Analysis

-In the [Data Analysis](https://leanpub.com/universities/courses/jhu/cbds-analysis) course, we relied heavily on **[David Robinson](http://varianceexplained.org/)**'s blogpost, *[Text analysis of Trump's tweets confirms he writes only the (angrier) Android half](http://varianceexplained.org/r/trump-tweets/)*, as a wonderful example of how to formulate a data science question and determine if you have the data you need.
+In the [Data Analysis](https://leanpub.com/universities/courses/jhu/cbds-analysis) course, we relied heavily on **[David Robinson](http://varianceexplained.org/)**'s blogpost, *[Text analysis of Trump's tweets confirms he writes only the (angrier) Android half](http://varianceexplained.org/r/trump-tweets/)*, as a wonderful example of how to formulate a data science question and determine if you have the data you need, and for his contributions to the `tidytext` package.

 These lessons in this course also benefitted from: